Wigginton, Hertfordshire

-Wigginton (Wigentone - 1086) is a large village and civil parish running north–south and perched at 730 ft on the edge of the Chiltern Hills and beside the border with Buckinghamshire.
-It is part of Dacorum district in the county of Hertfordshire.
-The nearest towns are Tring in Hertfordshire (1.5m NW) and across the other side of the A41, Chesham (6m S) and Wendover (6m W), both in Buckinghamshire.
+Wigginton (Wigentone - 1086) is a village and civil parish located on the edge of the Chiltern Hills in Dacorum, Hertfordshire.
+It sits 220 m above sea level.
+The nearest towns are Tring, 1.5 mi to the North, Chesham, 6 mi to the South, and Wendover, 6 mi to the West, with the latter two being in Buckinghamshire.
 Adjacent to the main village is the settlement of Wigginton Bottom where a number of farmworkers cottages were built during the 19th century.